-- Prior experience tutoring or mentoring before or while at JHU.
+- Prior experience tutoring or mentoring before or while at JHU, whether formally or informally.

-- Have a cumulative GPA of 3.0 or higher and have earned an “A” in the specific JHU course being tutored (Exceptions may be possible on a case-by-case basis).
+- Have a cumulative GPA of 3.0 or higher and have earned an “A-” or better in the specific JHU course being tutored (Exceptions may be possible on a case-by-case basis).

-- Be able to communicate clearly and effectively and should have a mature, professional demeanor.
+- Be able to communicate clearly and effectively and maintain a mature, professional demeanor.

 International Tutoring Program Certification